rbankosegger/RLASP-core/experiments/exp1/exp1_notes.md

 * Generating results took ca. 4-13 hours.
 The blocks world size has a big impact on performance.
 	* *Possible culprit:* Computing the return rate is expensive.
 It requires computing optimal plans for every step.
 	* *Possible culprit:* Computing plans is expensive.
 For every state, the optimal return up to the planning horizon is computed, even if no answer set leads to a correct solution.
+	* **Update** Removed some redundant ASP-solver calls, now the simulation is much faster.
+However, the points above are still valid.